 Lidia told me once that she had to learn how to make empanadas by memory.
 She never cooked in Argentina, but when she came to the U.S. she had to learn the hard way (by reading recipes on cans and macaroni boxes).
 So, when her father-in-law asked her to make them one day, she did so by recalling how her mom used to make them, and how they tasted too (back then it was extremely expensive to make a long distant call).

-Lidia, and now my daughter and son-in-law, make empanadas whenever we get together for extended family celebrations.
+Lidia, and now my daughter and son-in-law, make empanadas when we get together for extended family celebrations.
 Empanadas are a welcome addition to our family cuisine.

 Lidia's Empanadas Argentinas Recipe